trueos/pcbsd/src-qt5/docs/preinstall.rst

 Creating a Virtual Machine for an ISO File
 ------------------------------------------

-In order to use PC-BSD® within VirtualBox, you will need to download the PC-BSD® ISO, install VirtualBox if  if it is not already installed on the system, create a virtual machine, and use the ISO to install PC-BSD® into the virtual machine.
-The virtual machine you create must meet the following minimum
+Once you have downloaded the PC-BSD® ISO and installed VirtualBox on the current system, create a virtual machine and use the ISO to install PC-BSD® into the virtual machine.
+The virtual machine must meet the following minimum requirements:
-requirements:

 * 1024 MB base memory size